Bosnia and Herzegovina at the World Athletics Championships

-Bosnia and Herzegovina has participated in the World Championships in Athletics since the early 1990s; after Bosnia and Herzegovina independence from the Socialist Federal Republic of Yugoslavia.
+Bosnia and Herzegovina has participated in the World Athletics Championships since the early 1990s; after Bosnia and Herzegovina independence from the Socialist Federal Republic of Yugoslavia.
 Kada Delić was the first Bosnian athlete to appear at the World Championships in Athletics.

 Their first ever medal was Bronze and was won by Amel Tuka in 2015 Beijing; in the Men's 800 metres discipline.